1982–83 Gonzaga Bulldogs men's basketball team

 The 1982–83 Gonzaga Bulldogs men's basketball team represented Gonzaga University in the West Coast Athletic Conference (WCAC) during the 1982–83 NCAA Division I men's basketball season.
 Led by second-year head coach Jay Hillock, the Bulldogs were overall (5–7 in WCAC, tied for fourth), and played their home games on campus at Kennedy Pavilion in Spokane, Washington.

 Point guard John Stockton was a junior this season; he and junior guard Bryce McPhee were named to the all-conference team.
+The lone senior on the roster was guard Dale Wiitala.